iotaledger/goshimmer/docs/protocol_specification/tangle.md

 - **Solidity**: A message is marked as solid if its entire past cone until the Genesis (or the latest snapshot) is known.
 - **Parents**: A message directly references between 1-8 previous messages that we call its **parents**.
 A parent can be either **strong** or **weak** (see [approval switch](#orphanage--approval-switch)).
 - **Approvers**: Parents are approved by their referencing messages called **approvers**.
 It is thus a reverse mapping of parents.
 As in the parents' definition, an approver might be either **strong** or **weak**.
+- **Branch**: A version of the ledger that temporarily coexists with other versions, each spawned by conflicting transactions.

 ## Messages
 Messages are created and signed by nodes.
 Next to several fields of metadata, they carry a **payload**.
 The maximum message size is `MAX_MESSAGE_SIZE`.